-The Fund is passively managed and seeks to promote the following environmental and social characteristics by tracking the performance of the MSCI Pacific ex-Japan ESG Enhanced Focus CTB Index, its Benchmark Index:
+The Fund is passively managed and seeks to promote the following environmental and social characteristics by tracking the performance of the MSCI USA Minimum Volatility ESG Reduced Carbon Target Index, its Benchmark Index:

-- 1. exclusion of issuers deemed to be involved in certain activities considered to have negative environmental and/or social outcomes; - 2. exclusion of issuers deemed to have violated United Nations Global Compact principles; - exclusion of issuers deemed to be involved in very severe ESG related controversies or 3. severe environmental controversies; - exposure to issuers with higher environmental, social and governance (ESG) scores; 4. - 5. exposure to issuers which have been selected and weighted to align with the climate commitments laid down in the Paris Agreement; and - 6. exposure to investments qualifying as sustainable investments.
+- 1. exclusion of issuers deemed to be involved in certain activities considered to have negative environmental and/or social outcomes; - 2. exclusion of issuers deemed to have violated United Nations Global Compact principles; - 3. exclusion of issuers deemed to be involved in very severe ESG related controversies; - 4. targeted higher index weighted-average industry-adjusted environmental, social and governance (ESG) score; - 5. targeted reduction in carbon emission intensity; - 6. targeted reduction in potential carbon emissions; and - 7. exposure to investments qualifying as sustainable investments.